Recalibrating binary probabilistic classifiers: Introduction

 \section{Introduction}

-Occasionally binary probabilistic classifiers are learned on a training dataset and then are applied to a test dataset which reflects a joint distribution of features and labels different than the distribution of the training dataset.
+Occasionally binary probabilistic classifiers are learned on a training dataset (typically a collection of data points observed in the past) and then are applied to a test dataset which reflects a joint distribution of features and labels different than the distribution of the training dataset.
 Actually, quite often it is unknown how much the training and test distributions differ because for the instances in the test dataset only the features but not the labels can be observed.
 Hence, the feature training and test distributions might be different while the posterior probabilities are identical for the training and test datasets.
-This kind of dataset shift is called covariate shift and is rather benign in principle as it would not require any change of the probabilistic classifier (Storkey~\cite{storkey2009training}).
-If however, another type of dataset shift other than covariate shift is incurred, applying the classifier learned on the training dataset to the instances in the test dataset without any changes risks to generate unreliable predictions of the labels.
+This kind of dataset shift is called covariate shift and is rather benign in principle as it would not require any change of the probabilistic classifier \citep{storkey2009training}.
+If however another type of dataset shift other than covariate shift is incurred, applying the classifier learned on the training dataset to the instances in the test dataset without any change risks to generate unreliable predictions of the labels.

-In this paper, we study the situation where indeed no labels are observed in the test dataset but where there exists an estimate of the proportion of positive labels, i.e.\ an estimate of the test prior probability of the positive class.
-The problem is then to \emph{recalibrate} the probabilistic classifier learned on the training dataset such that the mean of the recalibrated classifier on the test dataset matches the estimate of the positive labels proportion.
+This paper aims to study the situation where indeed no labels are observed in the test dataset but where there exists an estimate of the proportion of positive labels, i.e.\ an estimate of the test prior probability of the positive class.
+The problem is then to \emph{recalibrate} the probabilistic classifier learned on the training dataset such that the mean of the recalibrated classifier on the test dataset matches the estimate of the proportion of positive labels.